Tragedy to Triumph, Democrat Style

 Rep. Giffords is a moderate Democrat and a self-described “strong supporter of the Second Amendment.”
 That notwithstanding, the Democrat Party has already undertaken to convert the Tucson attack into political fodder for “gun control” and “hate speech” legislation, and a “national conversation” with the objective of silencing conservative political speech.

-A gun did not commit the assault in Tucson, as the Left would like you to believe; the perpetrator was a mentally deranged 22-year-old, Jared Lee Loughner, who chose to use a gun rather than some other method to orchestrate his mayhem.
+A gun did not commit the assault in Tucson, as the Left would like you to believe; the assailant was a mentally deranged 22-year-old sociopath, who chose to use a gun rather than some other method to orchestrate his mayhem.

 What do we know about the motivation of this killer?

-Former classmate Caitie Parker described Loughner as "left wing" and "a pothead."
-Though Loughner listed Hitler's "Mein Kampf" and Marx's "Communist Manifesto" among his favorite books, it is unlikely that these Leftist texts, or any other Leftist political propaganda, drove him to mass murder.
+Former classmate Caitie Parker described the assailant as “left wing” and “a pothead.”
+Though the assailant listed Hitler’s “Mein Kampf” and Marx’s “Communist Manifesto” among his favorite books, it is unlikely that these Leftist texts, or any other Leftist political propaganda, drove him to mass murder.

-According to his friend Bruce Tierney, Loughner fixated on Giffords after she was confused by a question he posed in a previous public forum about government manipulation of grammar.
-"How do you know words mean anything?" he asked.
+According to his friend Bruce Tierney, the assailant fixated on Giffords after she was confused by a question he posed in a previous public forum about government manipulation of grammar.
+“How do you know words mean anything?” he asked.

 Her confusion was understandable.

-Though there is not a shred of evidence linking Loughner's actions to political rhetoric, Democrats seized the day by invoking Barack Hussein Obama's Rule 1 from former White House Chief of Staff Rahm Emanuel: "You never want a serious crisis to go to waste."
+Though there is not a shred of evidence linking the assailant’s actions to political rhetoric, Democrats seized the day by invoking Barack Hussein Obama’s Rule 1 from former White House Chief of Staff Rahm Emanuel: “You don’t ever want a crisis to go to waste; it’s an opportunity to do things you think you could not do before.”

 Obama and his histrionic sycophants are taking a page from Obama’s political prophet, Saul Alinsky, author of “Rules for Radicals.”
 Alinsky defined how to use a tragedy for political gain: “Pick the target, freeze it, personalize it, and polarize it.
 The opposition must be singled out as the target and ‘frozen.’ … One acts decisively only in the conviction that all the angels are on one side and all the devils on the other.”